 The President provides written delegation of authority to designees to suspend University operations.
 Copies of the written delegations of authority to suspend operations are maintained in the Human Resources Services office at WSU Pullman.

-Typical designees include, but are not limited to, chancellors of regional campuses, directors of research and extension stations, and the WSU Extension Director.
+Typical designees include, but are not limited to, chancellors of non-Pullman campuses, directors of research and extension stations, and the WSU Extension Director.

 Inclement Weather Procedures Development

-An inclement weather event may require the University to suspend some or all operations at the Pullman or regional campuses, the research and extension stations, or the county extension offices.
+An inclement weather event may require the University to suspend some or all operations at the Pullman or non-Pullman campuses, the research and extension stations, or the county extension offices.

-Each chancellor of a regional campus is responsible for developing policies and procedures for his or her respective campus.
-Each research and extension station director is responsible for developing policies and procedures for his or her respective station.
+Each chancellor of a non-Pullman campus is responsible for developing policies and procedures for their respective campus.
+Each research and extension station director is responsible for developing policies and procedures for their respective station.
 The WSU Extension Director or designee is responsible for developing policies and procedures for county extension offices.

 See the following sections for inclement weather procedures applicable to: